Capsicum annuum: Bell pepper

 Another variant of Capsicum annuum, the bell pepper, is quite different from Chiltepin peppers, being described as "sweet", as it does not contain high concentrations of capsaicin and is rated a 0 on the Scoville heat scale.
 Bell peppers grow on shrub body plants, and the fruits are large, quadrangular, and fleshy.
 They can also grow to a weight of 500 grams and come in many colors, including yellow, orange, red, and green.
-Although this variant lacks in capsaicinoids, it is still packed with various bioactive compounds, carotinoids, and vitamins making them a valuable crop.

 Domestication

-Capsicum annuum today have many variations of fruits, the beginning to this is estimated to be from natives of Mesoamerica around 6,000 years ago using selective breeding to domesticate wild forms of the peppers.
-Through research scientists have found remnants of wild peppers ancestral to modern Capsicum annuum varieties in various locations and caves in places such as the Oaxaca Valley in Mexico.
-The discovery of this has led researchers to believe that wild chili peppers were consumed before their domestication dating back to more than 8,000 years ago.
+Capsicum annuum today have many variations of fruits, the origin of which is estimated to be from indigenous peoples of Mesoamerica around 6,000 years ago using selective breeding to domesticate wild forms of the peppers.
+Scientists have also found remnants of wild peppers ancestral to modern Capsicum annuum varieties in various locations and caves in places such as the Oaxaca Valley in Mexico, which has led researchers to believe that wild chili peppers were consumed before their domestication dating back to more than 8,000 years ago.

 Domestication of crops using conscious and unconscious selective methods usually leads to a decrease in the plants natural defensive traits.
-However for Capsicum annuum this is not always true, some variants have been created to increase the defensive compound capsaicin otherwise making the fruit more powerful.
+This has not always held true for Capsicum annuum, as some variants have been bred to increase the defensive compound capsaicin, making the fruit more powerful.
 Capsicum annuum have also experienced "domestication syndrome" leading to several morphological and phytochemical changes leading to increased fruit and/or seed size, changes in reproductive cycles, and changes in plant structure.
 However, as a consequence of the cultivation of the wild species, some variants have experienced decreased fitness, leaving them vulnerable (and unlikely to survive) when not being cultivated.